MetaFam/TheGame/docs/how-does-it-work/how-metagame-works.md

 ## Feeling driven & motivated?

 Well, why not start right now?
-You may go and read the **[How to Play](https://forum.metagame.wtf/t/how-to-play-metagame/157)** post, or just go straight to contributing; simply by writing “hey, I want to help” on the [#meta-square1](https://discord.gg/Hf54gd8).
+You may go and read the **[How to Play](../enter-metagame/how-to-become-a-player.md)** article, or just go straight to contributing; simply by writing “hey, I want to help” on the [#meta-square1](https://discord.gg/Hf54gd8).

 Does this explain it well enough? **[Let us know](https://discord.gg/Hf54gd8)** what’s missing, please.